The Station: Uber’s new battles in the UK, Lucid Motors’ second life plans and Cruise acquires Voyage – TechCrunch

 Bird emphasized that its European expansion will be more than just a geographic one.
 The company said it is adding more scooters to its existing fleets and made several other promises as part of its announcement, including plans to launch new mobility products and safety initiatives, “the next generation of recycling and second-life applications for vehicles,” investing in equity programs and “securing partnerships across the region.”

 I might have raised an eyebrow or two when I first read this announcement.
 Why?
-Welp, for one it isn’t clear what these new mobility products or initiatives around safety or recycling will be.
+Welp, for one, it isn’t clear what these new mobility products or initiatives around safety or recycling will be.
 A Bird spokesperson told me these will be new vehicles and “transport modes” in the region.
 Bird didn’t provide details about what it means by “securing partnerships,” a phrase that could mean an extension of its franchise program called the Bird Platform or some other kind of arrangement with local governments or operators.

 And then there’s the bit about that $150 million.
 A Bird spokesperson told TechCrunch it’s using “existing resources” to fund these various initiatives.
 However, the pandemic, its acquisition of Circ and its effort to launch operations in new cities while maintaining existing fleets have depleted its funds.
 (Last June, Bird shut down scooter sharing in several cities in the Middle East, an operation that was managed by Circ.)
 The company’s last public fundraising announcements were more than a year ago.
 The company raised $275 million in a Series D round back in September 2019.
 That round was later extended to $350 million.